s3cur3/ci-mdo/docs/theme-documentation.md

 Thanks for using my theme.
 If you have any questions that are beyond the scope of this help file, feel free to email me at <tyler@conversioninsights.net>.

-If you need support, customization, or help with your accounting firm's Web marketing, [email me](mailto:tyler@conversioninsights.net) and I'll do my best to help.
+If you need support, customization, or help with your medical office's Web marketing, [email me](mailto:tyler@conversioninsights.net) and I'll do my best to help.

 ### Table of Contents
 - [Getting Started](#gettingstarted)